jhpyle/docassemble/_docs/helloworld.md

     **docassemble** site).
 The base url is set during the [installation] of the WSGI server and in the **docassemble** [configuration] file.
 13. You should see "Hello, world!" with an exit button.

+(If you do not have a server yet you can [try it out here](https://docassemble.org/demo?i=docassemble.demo:data/questions/hello.yml).)

-Now let's get it to ask a question.
+Now let's change the interview so that it asks the user a question.
 Edit `docassemble_hello_world/docassemble/hello_world/data/questions.yml` again and change the contents to: